What is the respiratory system?

 Some of these signs are common and are not specific to any one disease.
 Non-infectious respiratory disease such as chronic obstructive pulmonary disease (COPD), heart disease causing pulmonary edema, and lung cancer can also cause some of these symptoms.
 Before reaching a diagnosis of bacterial pneumonia, your veterinarian will conduct a thorough physical examination and recommend a series of diagnostic tests.

 How is bacterial pneumonia diagnosed?

 - Thoracic radiography (chest X-ray).
 Radiographs often show characteristic changes in the lungs, and may be helpful to eliminate other types of heart or lung disease.

 What is the treatment for bacterial pneumonia?

 The appropriate antibiotic treatment is determined by the results of the culture and sensitivity tests.
-These tests identify the specific bacterial species causing the infection and which antibiotics will combat this infection.
+These tests identify the specific bacterial species causing the infection and which type of antibiotics will combat this infection.
 Since the results of culture and sensitivity testing will not be available immediately, your veterinarian may begin treatment with a broad-spectrum antibiotic, such as doxycycline (Vibramycin®) or amoxicillin (Amoxi-Tabs®, Amoxi-Drops® or Robamox®), while awaiting the test results.
 It may be necessary to change the medication once the results are available.
 Your veterinarian will choose the appropriate antibiotics for your dog's particular situation.

-If the pet is suffering from respiratory distress or is dehydrated or anorexic, hospitalization for oxygen therapy and/or intravenous fluids and medications may be necessary.
+If your dog has respiratory distress or is dehydrated or anorexic (complete loss of appetite), hospitalization for oxygen therapy and/or intravenous fluids and medications may be necessary.

 Your veterinarian may also recommend several daily sessions of brief exercise to help loosen secretions and promote coughing out of inflammatory debris.
 Apart from these short sessions, your dog's activity should be restricted.
 Another helpful home treatment is to place your dog in a closed bathroom with a warm shower running for about 15 minutes up to three times per day.
 This increase in humidity has the effect of thinning out the mucus in the airways so that it is coughed up more readily (see handout "Techniques for Nebulization and Coupage in Dogs" for more information).